centiservice/mats3/docs/developing/SystemOfServices.md

 You may use Mats however you like!
-You can code a single-file `public static void main`-method that directly creates an `ActiveMQConnectionFactory`, using hardcoded strings for its URL and credentials, then create a `JmsMatsFactory`, providing the ConnectionFactory to it.
+You can code a single-file `public static void main`-method that directly creates an `ActiveMQConnectionFactory`, using hardcoded strings for its URL and credentials, then create a `JmsMatsFactory`, providing the ConnectionFactory to it (read more at *[MatsFactory](developing/MatsFactory.md)*).
 You may then go ahead and create any endpoints you want, providing handling lambdas for each of the endpoints' stages.
 And then the main-method may exit, and you'll have a piece of code which when run will connect to that ActiveMQ message broker and provide those endpoints.
 You could also let the main thread not die, but instead act on some external events, e.g. read some (hardcoded!) file from the filesystem, and initiate a message each time it changes.

 The resulting piece of code will be some dozens of lines.
 And it could arguably be called a Service.